castlegateit/cgit-wp-twitter/readme.md

 For example, we at CGIT are "@castlegateIT" and our screen name is 'CastlegateIT'.
 Jollydays are @JollydaysCamping but their screen name is 'JollydaysCampin' [sic]

-The function `get_cached_twitter_feed()` can be used to fetch a Facebook feed, using a cached file to store results for 10 minutes to prevent excessive API calls.
+The function `get_cached_twitter_feed()` can be used to fetch a Twitter feed, using a cached file to store results for 10 minutes to prevent excessive API calls.

 ## Parameters ##